 “Our work highlights a novel way to provide antidepressant treatment and provides a new avenue for the development of potentially more effective antidepressants that offer relief to patients who do not respond to current treatments,” says René Hen, PhD, professor of neuroscience and pharmacology (in psychiatry) and senior author of the study.

 The study is titled “The Behavioral Effects of the Antidepressant Tianeptine Require the Mu-Opioid Receptor.”
-Other authors are Benjamin Adam Samuels (Rutgers), Katherine M. Nautiyal (CUMC), Andrew C. Kruegel (Columbia University), Marjorie R. Levinstein (CUMC), Valerie M. Magalong (CUMC), Madalee M. Gassaway (Columbia), Steven G. Grinnell (CUMC), Jaena Han (Columbia), Michael A. Ansonoff (Rutgers), John E. Pintar (Rutgers), Jonathan A. Javitch (CUMC), and Dalibor Sames (Columbia).
+Other authors are Benjamin Adam Samuels (Rutgers), Katherine M. Nautiyal (CUIMC), Andrew C. Kruegel (Columbia University), Marjorie R. Levinstein (CUIMC), Valerie M. Magalong (CUIMC), Madalee M. Gassaway (Columbia), Steven G. Grinnell (CUIMC), Jaena Han (Columbia), Michael A. Ansonoff (Rutgers), John E. Pintar (Rutgers), Jonathan A. Javitch (CUIMC), and Dalibor Sames (Columbia).

 This work was supported by the Hope for Depression Research Foundation, the National Institutes of Health (grants MH068542, DA022413, MH106731), the New Jersey Health Foundation, the New Jersey Governor’s Council on Autism, the Interdisciplinary Research Initiatives Seed Program of Columbia University College of Physicians & Surgeons, and NARSAD Young Investigator Awards.